5 Breakfast Foods You Should Probably Stop Eating, According to a Nutritionist

 Sugar-Free Sweeteners in Your Morning Coffee

 We've been told repeatedly that sugar is bad, so in an effort to ditch it, many of us replaced it with sugar-free sweeteners.
 But this isn't the answer either.
-The fake stuff is just as bad.
-"Lots of my clients pour packets of fake sugar in their morning coffee and it’s something I make sure to educate them on right away," said Brawner.
-"Artificial sweeteners are still harmful, even if they aren’t sugar.
+The fake stuff is just as bad for you.
+"Lots of my clients pour packets of fake sugar in their morning coffee and it's something I make sure to educate them on right away," said Brawner.
+"Artificial sweeteners are still harmful, even if they aren't sugar.
 Consuming them regularly has been linked to the same health concerns as sugar: obesity, insulin sensitivity, glucose intolerance, high blood pressure, and more."

 One to watch out for is sucralose, otherwise known as Splenda, which is a version of sugar that has been chemically altered.
 "Chlorine atoms are added to the sugar molecule, and oddly enough, chlorine is a known carcinogen," she said.
 "Would you like some chlorine with your coffee?
 I didn't think so."

 Another one is aspartame, also known as Equal, a non-caloric sweetener used in numerous foods and drinks.
 "It's made from combining two chemicals in a lab and is about 150 times sweeter than sugar," she said.
 "You may notice a headache after a sweet drink?
 That's aspartame.
 Many claim the sweetener is linked to tumors and a variety of cancers.
 I avoid aspartame like the plague, and I encourage all of you to do the same."